Kyle Isbel Player Props: Royals vs. Blue Jays

 - Blue Jays pitchers combined to give up 180 total home runs last year (1.1 per game).
 That ranked 20th in baseball.

-- Berrios will take the mound to start for the Blue Jays, his first of the season.
+- The Blue Jays are sending Manoah (0-0) to the mound to make his second start of the season.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old right-hander started the game and went six innings against the Baltimore Orioles.
+- The righty last appeared on Thursday against the St. Louis Cardinals, when he went 3 1/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.